Vladimir Zhoga

-He was killed on 5 March 2022 during battle in the eastern Ukrainian town of Volnovakha.
+On 5 March 2022, he was killed in action during battle of Volnovakha in the eastern Ukraine during the invasion of Ukraine.

 Biography

-Born in Donetsk, Ukraine, on 26 May 1993, Zhoga's family moved to Sloviansk soon after his birth, where he grew up.
+Vladimir Zhoga was born in Donetsk in on 26 May 1993.
+Soon after his birth, the Zhoga family moved to Sloviansk where he grew up.
 His parents separated early in his life.
-When he was fourteen, he started helping out his father, Artem Zhoga, who owned a small business.
-Until 2014, Zhoga had no interest in enlisting in the military, and instead tried to study at a technical school.
+At the age of fourteen, he started helping out his father, who at the time owned a small business.
+Until 2014, Zhoga had no interest in enlisting in the military, and instead tried to study at a technical school after he failed obtain a access to a university.
 He graduated from the Slavic Vocational Art Lyceum as a painter-plasterer.

 Zhoga described himself as apolitical until the Revolution of Dignity in 2014; he came to see the events as a "coup" and threat to his home.
 Within his circle of acquaintances, no one supported the Euromaidan, hardening his views.
 He still lived in Sloviansk by the Russo-Ukrainian War's outbreak.
 In 2014, Zhoga and his father Artem joined the Sparta Battalion, one of several pro-Russian separatist militias which emerged during the war in Donbas.
 The Sparta Battalion is regarded as one of the most effective separatist militias, and is ideologically aligned with Russian ultranationalism and irredentism.
-Both the unit as well as Zhoga himself were also described as being associated with neo-Nazism by some international media, though research by German anti-extremist news website Belltower could not identify a direct link between the Sparta Battalion and Nazism.
+Both the unit and Zhoga himself have been described as being associated with neo-Nazism by some international media, though research by German anti-extremist news website Belltower could not identify a direct link between the Sparta Battalion and Nazism.
 The unit is loyal to the Donetsk People's Republic (DPR), one of the self-proclaimed breakaway states located in the Donbas.
 Zhoga was a close confidant and the personal driver of the Sparta Battalion's commander Arsen Pavlov as well as the eventual deputy head of the unit, while his father Artem rose to chief of staff.
 The Sparta Battalion fought in many important battles of the early part of the war in Donbas, and Zhoga served with the unit during the Siege of Sloviansk, the Second Battle of Donetsk Airport, and the Battle of Ilovaisk.
 He was wounded in combat at Sloviansk, Snizhne, and Donetsk Airport.